 In January 2006, Seneca College expanded its offering of courses leading to the Appraisal Institute of Canada’s (AIC) CRA and AACI designations.
-These courses are offered in the evenings, and are available at Seneca College's Newnham Campus in North York.
+These courses are offered in the evenings, and are available at Seneca College's @York and Newnham Campus in North York.

 Course Schedule & Registration

 Visit Seneca's AIC schedule and registration page for full schedule details.
 Note: “BUSI” courses offered by Seneca College have an “AIC” prefix, (e.g., BUSI 443 is the same course as AIC 443).